kylelectronics/ATtiny85_Keychain/README.md

 - User pushbutton
 - MOSFET polarity protection
 - PTC fuse
+- Aesthetics

 ## Notes

+No input voltage regulation is present.
+Do not apply more than 5.5 V, the maximum voltage for the ATtiny.

 This PCB is designed with KiCad EDA 5.1.4.
 Schematic and board files may be found under `/ruddblink`, with documentation under `/ruddblink/doc`.